Hide the Pain Harold

 Hide the Pain Harold is an Internet meme based on a series of stock photos of András István Arató (/hu/; born 11 July 1945), a Hungarian retired electrical engineer and model.
 In 2011, he became the subject of the meme due to his overall facial expression and seemingly fake smile.

 Arató has been in and out of the stock photo and advertisement industry as a model since disclosing his identity.
 He took up travelling to Turkey and Russia for recreational purposes and kept a blog about his life and travels.
 The photos associated with such travels are said to be the cause of Arató's fame.
 While vacationing in Turkey, Arató decided to upload personal vacation photos onto social media site iWiW, which were noticed by a photographer.

 Early life and education

 Born in 1945, in Kőszeg, András Arató was born and raised in Hungary.
 He has stated that a major part of his childhood was a gargantuan chestnut tree growing in his hometown.
-He would reminisce about it as if it were a tree of wisdom in his town as many do of landmarks in their own lives.

 Not much else is currently known about Arató's teenage and pre-university years.
 He completed compulsory military service in the Hungarian People's Army and in 1969, Arató graduated from the Budapest University of Technology and Economics under the Faculty of Electrical Engineering.